nuxis/challenge/README.md

 'challenge' is licensed under Affero General Public License, see the LICENSE-file.
 Django is licensed under the BSD license, see the file LICENSE-Django.

+# Installing

+* Needs some packages (names for Debian):
+ * apache2
+ * build-essential
+ * mysql-server
+ * libmysqlclient-dev
+ * python-dev
+* Recommended to install in a virtualenv.
+See requirements.txt for required pip packages.